CottonMC/UniversalComponents/README.md

 ## Data

 `DataComponent`, registered as `CommonComponents.DATA_COMPONENT`, provides handling for structured read-only data usable for automation, HUD elements, and other purposes.
 It is based on [ProbeDataProvider](https://github.com/elytra/ProbeDataProvider) by Unascribed and Falkreon.
+Data is exposed as individual data elements, which can contain a text label, a double-based value bar, and a list of item stacks.
+Various types of resource bar are included by default inside the `UnitManager` class.

 ## Development
 - [x] Inventory component